FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control

 We use a 80\%-10\%-10\% training-validation-test split.
-For evaluation, we generate samples conditioned on descriptions sampled from the test set for 24 hours on 8 Nvidia GTX 2080 Ti GPUs, generating 32 bars for each sample.
-We provide a non-cherrypicked collection of samples and encourage the reader to get an impression of the quality and diversity of the music by listening to some of them.\footnotemark
+Each model is trained for 24 hours on 4 Nvidia GTX 2080 Ti GPUs.
+For evaluation, we generate samples conditioned on descriptions sampled from the test set, generating 32 bars for each sample.
+For training details, we refer to Appendix~\ref{app:implementation_details}.